flashcordon/big-history/Futurs.md

 - Depuis 2007, il y a plus de gens qui vivent dans les zones urbaines que dans les zones rurales, et la population urbaine grimpe plus vite que la population rurale
 > In 2016 it's estimated that 4 billion people lived in urban areas, and 3.4 billion in rural.
 - By 2050, it's projected that 68 percent of the world's population will live in urban areas (an increase from 54 percent in 2016)
+- By 2050, global population is projected to increase to around 9.8 billion.
+It's estimated that more than twice as many people in the world will be living in urban (6.7 billion) than in rural settings (3.1 billion)

 - Les villes occupent 2% de la surface de la Terre, mais consomment les ¾ des ressources naturelles, et produisent 75% des émissions de CO2.
 - Urban areas contribute up to 70 per cent of greenhouse gas emissions,primarily because of the concentration of industrial production and construction within urban centers (IEA, 2008).